SamWindell/Signet/docs/usage.md

 #### velocity-range
 ##### Description:
 Embeds the velocity mapping info.
 Samplers can often play different samples depending on the MIDI velocity.
-In order to to this, the sampler needs to know what the minimum and maximum MIDI velocity values that a sample should play in.
+In order to do this, the sampler needs to know what the minimum and maximum MIDI velocity values that a sample should play in.
 The whole MIDI velocity range is between 1 and 127.

 ##### Positionals: